DSpace/RestContract/workflowsteps.md

 A workflow step represents a single step in the reviewing process, e.g. the accept/reject step.

-All endpoints mentioned here require authentication, but no specific permissions
+All endpoints mentioned here require authentication, but no specific permissions.

 ## Main Endpoint
 **/api/config/workflowsteps**